Injury Attorneys | Restoring LivesTM

 In September, BMW announced that it would be recalling about 4,000 vehicles to replace defective airbag components.
 The vehicles, all 2014 and 2015 model SUVs, are equipped with driver-side airbags that might have a faulty weld.
 The defect could lead to part of the base of the airbag coming loose when deployed, potentially causing injury or death to the driver.

-That’s a different problem from the one behind the initial massive recall, which involves a faulty or contaminated explosive in airbag detonators.
-That issue can cause an airbag to deploy with too much force, blowing apart and sending shrapnel into the driver and passengers.
-That exact event has happened many times, injuring more than one hundred and killing at least fifteen worldwide.
+It’s a different problem from the one behind the initial massive recall, which involves a faulty or contaminated explosive in airbag detonators.
+That issue can cause an airbag to deploy with too much force, blowing apart and sending shrapnel into the driver and passengers—an event that has happened many times, injuring more than 100 and killing at least 15 people worldwide.

 When someone is injured, the manufacturer of a defective or dangerous product needs to be held accountable.
 It’s also important to make sure that no additional consumers are harmed, which requires forcing the manufacturer to fix or discontinue the dangerous product.